alphagov/government-service-design-manual/service-manual/user-centered-design/resources/header-footer.md

 > **BETA**: This is a trial service -- your [feedback]() will help us to improve it.
 [Find out more](/service-manual/phases/beta)

+Services should only add these links when it is acceptable for a user to be taken away from their existing flow.

 In all cases the GOV.UK logotype must link to `www.gov.uk`.

 ### Pattern 1: No title